The Perfect Getaway: A weekend in Toronto for Pride

 Afternoon

-A natural hub is Glad Day Bookshop, which has the distinction of being the world’s oldest operational queer-focused bookstore.
+A natural hub is Glad Day Bookshop.
 A beloved institution for more than 50 years, Glad Day Bookshop is a safe space for activism and a friendly spot for socializing.
-It even hosts drag brunch, as well as some nighttime parties.
+It even hosts a drag brunch, as well as some nighttime parties.
 The community bulletin board is a goldmine of information, and there’ll be flyers and posters for events happening across Pride Toronto weekend.
-If you need to finesse your look for the weekend, then drop into Grapefruit, a clothing and decor concept store that also uses its voice to support the LGBTQ+ community by creating a warm, welcoming environment for all.
-Out on the Street is another queer-focused clothing store that is a firm village favorite.
+If you need to finesse your look for the weekend, then drop into Out on the Street, a clothing store that is a firm village favorite.

 Evening